Mapletree Logistics Trust Q3 DPU falls to S$0.01816

 Borrowing costs fell 4.3 per cent year on year to S$38.2 million, from S$39.9 million.
 Total debt outstanding decreased to S$5.46 billion due to repayment of loans during the quarter with divestment proceeds.

-Portfolio occupancy stood at 96.4 per cent at the end of the third quarter, improving from 96.1 per cent in the second quarter.
+Portfolio occupancy stood at 96.4 per cent at the end of Q3, improving from 96.1 per cent in the second quarter.
 MLT’s portfolio had a weighted average lease expiry of 2.6 years.

 For leases renewed or replaced in the third quarter, the average rental reversion achieved was 1.7 per cent excluding China.
 China’s rental reversion improved from minus 3 per cent in the previous quarter to minus 2.2 per cent in Q3, MLT’s manager said.